EdgardoDev/password-generator/README.md

-# password-generator
+# Python password generator

-Python password generator
+This project will use the random module to generate random readable passwords.